mika-s/mika-s.github.io/_posts/2017-11-04-creating-a-wireshark-dissector-in-lua-1.markdown

 categories: wireshark lua dissector
 ---

-This post will explain how you can easily create protocol dissectors in Wireshark, using the Lua programming language.
+This post will explain how you can easily create [protocol dissectors][wireshark-lua-dissectors] in Wireshark, using the Lua programming language.
 This is can be useful when you're working with a custom protocol that Wireshark doesn't already have a dissector for.
 If Wireshark looks like this for example

 ![Wireshark without dissector]({{ "/assets/creating-wireshark-dissectors-1/before.png" | absolute_url }})